An extension of the Moran process using type-specific connection graphs: A Strategic Game View

-It is worth noting that, since the game we defined in Subsection \ref{strategicgame} is 1-sum, we immediately can get upper (resp. lower) bounds on the payoff of pl-R, given lower (resp. upper) bounds on the payoff of pl-M.
+The latter result highlights an important difference between the single-graph and the two-graphs Moran process.
+Particularly, in the former, for $r=1$ any strongly connected digraph on $n$ nodes yields fixation probability $1/n$; this is by the observation that the proof of Lemma 1 of \cite{D14} holds for any strongly connected digraph.
+However, in the two-graphs process, we see that the structure of the graphs plays a central role in the magnitude of the fixation probability ($f(S_n , K_n) \to 1$ for any constant $r$).
+In fact, as it will become apparent from the results in this work, for any constant value of $r$, it could be that $f \to 0$ or $f \to 1$ depending on the pair of graphs under examination.
+Therefore, no constant value of $r$ can significantly affect $f$ in the two-graphs model.

-Now we give the following lemma that connects the fixation probability of a process with given relative fitness, resident and mutant graphs, with the fixation probability of a ``mirror'' process where the roles between residents and mutants are exchanged. \begin{lemma} $f_{G_R, G_M}(r) \leq 1 - f_{G_M, G_R}(\frac{1}{r}) $ . \end{lemma}
+It is worth noting that, since the game we defined in the beginning of this section is a 1-sum game, we immediately can get upper (resp. lower) bounds on the payoff of player $R$, i.e. the extinction probability, by deducing lower (resp. upper) bounds on the payoff of player $M$, i.e. the fixation probability.

-\begin{proof} We denote by $f_{G_R, G_M}^{S}(r)$ the probability of fixation when our population has a set of mutants $S$ with relative fitness $r>0$, resident graph $G_R$ and mutant graph $G_M$.
-We first prove the following:
+The following lemma that connects the fixation probability of a process with given relative fitness, resident and mutant graphs, with the fixation probability of a ``mirror'' process where the roles between residents and mutants are exchanged. \begin{lem} For any $r > 0$, and any pair $G_R$, $G_M$ of strongly connected directed graphs, $f(G_R, G_M ; r) \leq 1 - f(G_M, G_R ; 1/r)$. \end{lem}